YE-Stack/YEStack1/Readme.md

 * **React native is setup on your device**
 * **The numbers being used for Whatsapp and SMS services are authenticated with Twilio so please make sure your numbers are registered**

+### Credentials Information
+**Please make sure that the you add allthe necessary autentation data pertaining to Firebase and Twilio to [credentials.py](https://github.com/YE-Stack/Notify/blob/master/credentials.py) before installing and running.**

 ### Installing